Home > Tours > Africa Tours > Tanzania Tours > Kilimanjaro - Lemosho Trek

 If you arrive earlier today, the Lodge has a swimming pool and garden where you can relax with some great views of the Mount Kilimanjaro.
 Stay: Weru Weru River Lodge (Comfortable) (D)

-Today's eight-and-a-half kilometre trek is expected to take approximately four to five hours with an ascent of 720 metres.
+Today's 8.5 kilometres/5.3 miles trek is expected to take approximately 4 to 5 hours with an ascent of 720 metres/2362 feet.
 Stay: Shira 1 Camp (Simple) (B/L/D)

-Today's 10 kilometre trek is expected to take approximately seven to eight hours with an ascent of 740 metres and descent of 680 metres.
+Today's 10 kilometres/6.2 miles trek is expected to take approximately 7 to 8 hours with an ascent of 740 metres/2428 feet and descent of 680 metres/2231 feet.
 Stay: Barranco Camp (Simple) (B/L/D)

-Today's trek starts with a steep ascent of the Barranco Wall, a rocky cliff almost 260 metres high, that is believed to have been created by a huge landslide around 100,000 years ago.
+Today's trek starts with a steep ascent of the Barranco Wall, a rocky cliff almost 260 metres/853 feet high, that is believed to have been created by a huge landslide around 100,000 years ago.
 The trail wends its way up the 'Wall' and there are sections of what could be termed as light scrambling where you will be pulling yourself up over the rocks and it's easiest to put your trekking poles away.
 You don't need any technical ability and we will take it slowly.
 The climb leads to an undulating trail on the south eastern side of Kibo; if we are lucky with the weather there will be great views of the Southern Ice Fields.
-The terrain ranges from volcanic scree to pockets of lush vegetation as we make our descent into the Karanga Valley followed by an ascent to our campsite at 4,035 m.
+The terrain ranges from volcanic scree to pockets of lush vegetation as we make our descent into the Karanga Valley followed by an ascent to our campsite at 4035 metres/13239 feet.
 This valley is the last water point on the approach to Barafu.

-Today's six kilometre trek is expected to take approximately four to five hours with an ascent of 605 metres.
+Today's 6 kilometres/3.7 miles trek is expected to take approximately 4 to 5 hours with an ascent of 605 metres/1985 feet.
 Stay: Barafu Camp (Simple) (B/L/D)

+Today we make our final ascent to the summit at 5,895 metres/19341 feet before descending over 2,000 metres/6562 feet to our last camp site.
+It is undoubtedly a long and strenuous day, particularly with the high altitude and extreme cold.
+We plan to make a start around midnight as at this time the scree and potential snow are still frozen and our aim is to have summited and descended before the top layer of scree becomes wet and slippery.
+Our path zigzags up the scree and after passing Rebmann Glacier, we reach Stella Point (5685 metres/18652 feet) on the crater rim.
 Although at times you may be able to walk for only 10 paces before you have to stop and rest, there is no doubt that it is all worth it when you reach the top.
-From Stella Point we continue around the crater rim to Uhuru Peak, the highest point in Africa at 5,895 m.
+From Stella Point we continue around the crater rim to Uhuru Peak, the highest point in Africa at 5895 metres/19341 feet.
 After time to enjoy your achievement and take those all important photographs at the famous summit sign, we descend back down the scree to Barafu Camp for a rest and something to eat.
-It's then a virtual continuous descent down to the Millennium Camp at 3,790m where the air feels positively oxygen rich in comparison to where we have just ventured!
+It's then a virtual continuous descent down to the Millennium Camp at 3790 metres/12435 feet where the air feels positively oxygen rich in comparison to where we have just ventured!

 If you do not wish to take part in this trip then you are free to depart from the hotel in Moshi at any time.
 If your flight is departing later in the day luggage storage facilities are available at the lodge.
 If you would like an airport transfer today, you'll need to depart from Kilimanjaro International Airport (JRO), which is around 45 minutes' drive from our hotel.